 What is AMD?

-Age-Related Macular Degeneration (AMD) is the leading cause of severe vision loss in adults over age 50.
+AMD is the leading cause of severe vision loss in adults over age 50.
 This eye disease occurs when there are changes to the macula, a small portion of the retina that is located on the inside back layer of the eye.

 AMD is a loss of central vision, and can occur in two forms: a “dry” (atrophic) and a “wet” (exudative) form.
 With dry AMD, the tissue of the macula gradually becomes thin and stops working properly.
 Wet AMD occurs when fluids leak from newly formed blood vessels under the macula.
 This leakage blurs central vision.
-While wet AMD is less common, it progresses much faster and vision loss can be rapid and severe.
+While wet AMD is less common, it progresses much faster and vision loss can be more rapid and severe.

 Who is at risk?